 Cost-Push Inflation – Temporary or Permanent?

-Many cost-push factors like rising energy prices, higher taxes, effect of devaluation may prove temporary.
+Many cost-push factors like rising energy prices, higher taxes, and the effect of devaluation may prove temporary.
 Therefore, Central Banks may tolerate a higher inflation rate if it is caused by cost-push factors.
 For example, in 2011, CPI inflation reached 5%, but the Bank of England kept base rates at 0.5%.
 This showed the Bank of England felt underlying inflationary pressure were low.

 Different measures of inflation indicate cost-push inflation

 Other economists may fear that temporary cost push factors may influence inflation expectations.
-If people see higher inflation, they may bargain for higher wages and thus the temporary cost push inflation becomes sustained.
+If people see higher inflation, they may bargain for higher wages and thus the temporary cost-push inflation becomes sustained.